16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Set up a process for qualification and closing

-16 Best Sales Strategies From Top Sales Leaders & Entrepreneurs
+14 Best Sales Strategies From Top Sales Leaders & Entrepreneurs

-1. Start With Small Niche Markets
+1. Target Small, Niche Markets

-Example: ConvertKit identifies as a marketing platform for creators.
+ConvertKit identifies as a marketing platform for creators.
 In the highly competitive landscape of well-established email marketing providers like MailChimp and Active Campaign, this small company has carved out a curated niche market of customers to go after—online creators.

 By forging creative partnerships with big-name bloggers and brands that reach an audience of bloggers, ConvertKit has gained invaluable brand advocates and affiliates to spread their message as a major component of their sales strategy.

-2. Use Lead Scoring to Prioritize Your Prospects
+2. Use Lead Scoring to Prioritize Prospects

 Lead scoring is a process of ranking inbound leads on a scale of 1 to 100 based on their characteristics and behavior.
 Ranking factors might include: